 - Marketing has captured our money, our soul, and our common sense.

 - Spoken like a man in a man’s world.

-Peter had some advice for husbands, too.
-“Honor your wives and show some understanding.
+Peter had some advice for husbands too: “Honor your wives and show some understanding.
 The ladies aren’t as strong as you, but they’re part of you.
 The two of you are living as one couple” (3:7).
-Should that have made it easier for the ladies to take what he said earlier, about them needing to defer to their husbands?
+Should this advice have made it easier for the ladies to take what he said earlier, about them needing to defer to their husbands?

 Peter has some cool lines of advice in 3:8-12.
-Which statement catches your attention and why?
+Which statement catches your attention?
+Why?

 React to this statement from Peter: “Live your life with a clear conscience.
 Then people who badmouth you for the good you do as a Christian will one day be ashamed of themselves” (3:16).